Man City pays record fee to sign Grealish from Aston Villa

 MANCHESTER, England (AP) — Premier League champion Manchester City broke the British transfer fee record on Thursday to sign midfielder Jack Grealish from Aston Villa.

-City reportedly paid a fee of 100 million pounds ($139 million) — the most ever by a Premier League club.
+City paid a fee of 100 million pounds ($139 million), Villa chief executive Christian Purslow confirmed.
+That’s the most ever paid by a Premier League club.

 The 25-year-old Grealish signed a six-year contract with manager Pep Guardiola’s squad.